Custom MOS Observations using the MSA Configuration Editor

-An MSA configuration can be exported using the Export to CSV button.
+An MSA Configuration can be exported using the Export to CSV button.
 Export to CSV produces an ASCII file of comma-separated values that can be shared and imported into the MSA Configuration Editor with Import CSV.
-The exported CSV file has values of '0', '1', 's', or 'x' for each commanded open, commanded closed, failed open, or failed closed shutter, respectively.
-The exported CSV file can be used as input to the MSAViz tool to obtain information about the wavelength coverage for each source in the MSA configuration.
+The exported CSV file has values of '0', '1', 's', or 'x' for each commanded open, commanded closed, failed-open, or failed-closed shutter, respectively.

 Note that there are several configuration-related fields at the bottom of the MSA Configuration Editor window (Figures 2 through 5).
 Though the following fields may not be useful in the workflow we are describing here, they are provided to present a complete description of the MSA Configuration Editor in one place, before moving on to our second workflow.
-They are Configuration Name, Base Pointing, Dispersion Offset, Spatial Offset, and Master Background.
+The fields are Configuration Name, Base Pointing, Dispersion Offset, Spatial Offset, and a Master Background button.